County Galway Ireland · Co. Galway · Ballyconneely Save · Share

 The Coral Strand

-The Coral Strand — Tra an Doilin — is one of only a handful of maerl beaches in Europe.
-Maerl is the skeleton of coralline red algae, pinkish-white when it washes ashore in autumn and winter.
-The beach gives the strand its colours and a softer walk than sand.
-When the Atlantic is calm enough to swim, the water is clear and the colours glow.
-When the storms arrive, the beach shifts and the colours deepen.
+Trá an Dóilín, the Coral Strand at Mannin, is one of only a handful of maerl beaches in Europe.
+Maerl is the skeleton of coralline red algae - a calcium-carbonate seaweed that grows slowly on the seabed and breaks off in fragments.
+Pinkish-white when it washes ashore, it gives the strand its colour and a softer walk than sand.
+On the rare calm summer day the water is clear and the whole place reads tropical.
+The rest of the year it reads exactly like what it is: a north-facing Atlantic beach.
 It is one of Ireland's stranger seaside walks.

 First non-stop across the Atlantic, June 1919